 Chapter 13 Auto Financing

 Purchasing a vehicle in a Chapter 13 Bankruptcy is different than buying a car under any other circumstances.
-There are a couple of extra steps in the process than there are for Chapter 7 Auto Loans, but if done correctly, you will still end up with a reliable vehicle that will help you rebuild your credit.
+There are a couple of extra steps in the process than for Chapter 7 Auto Loans, but if done correctly, you will still end up with a reliable vehicle that will help you rebuild your credit.

 The most unique concept of buying a car while in a Chapter 13 is that you will need to get approval from the bankruptcy court/trustee to buy a vehicle.
 In Washington, it is often called a Motion to Incur Debt.
-The motion usually will say something like this: “The debtor is allowed to finance up to $15,000 and have up to a $400 monthly car payment.”
+The motion usually will say something like this: “The debtor (you) is allowed to finance up to $15,000 and have up to a $400 monthly car payment.”

 Here are some other things you need to know before shopping for a vehicle while in a Chapter 13 Bankruptcy: